Chicago mayor demands Illinois teacher pension reform

-CHICAGO, Oct 11 (Reuters) - Chicago Mayor Rahm Emanuel , f resh from a bruising 7-day strike by Chicago teachers, said o n Thursday the state-wide retirement system for teachers in Illinois must be reformed to be fair and sustainable.
+CHICAGO (Reuters) - Chicago Mayor Rahm Emanuel, fresh from a bruising 7-day strike by Chicago teachers, said on Thursday the state-wide retirement system for teachers in Illinois must be reformed to be fair and sustainable.

 With Chicago and its public school system facing ballooning pension payments, the Democratic mayor said it was unfair that the state was picking up most of the retirement costs for teachers outside Chicago, which funds teacher pensions largely on its own.